Gabriel-Cox/2-D_Ant_Food_Game/README.md

 # AntFoodGame

 ## Description
-A C++ simulation/game where ants search for and collect food.
-The program demonstrates 2-D array logic,
+A C++ simulation/game where the user as the ANT searches for and collects all of the FOOD to win.

 ## Features
 Ant movement logic, including adding a wrapparound component when the ant passes the boundaries of the 2-D grid Food detection and collection
 Grid/map system
 Console-based visualization
+Intuitive instructions for the player
+Random generation of FOOD locations

 ## Built With
 C++